 About Ikhlaq Sidhu

-Ikhlaq Sidhu, Chief Scientist, and Founding Director, of UC Berkeley’s Sutardja Center for Entrepreneurship & Technology, & IEOR Emerging Area Professor.
+Ikhlaq Sidhu, Chief Scientist, and Faculty Director of UC Berkeley’s Sutardja Center for Entrepreneurship & Technology, & IEOR Emerging Area Professor.
 A world-class expert in “real-life” technology innovation and leadership.
-He invented the technology used in Skype and other internet communications (75 patents).
+He invented seminal technology used in internet communications today (75 patents).
+Dr. Sidhu also developed the Data-X lab, course, and framework for rapid digital transformation.
 Academically trained, yet focused on application.
-He co-created the Berkeley Method of Entrepreneurship (for students) and the Berkeley Method of Innovation Leadership (for existing companies).
-Dr. Sidhu also developed the Data-X lab, course, and framework for rapid digital transformation.
+He co-created the Berkeley Method of Entrepreneurship (for students) and the Berkeley Method of Innovation Leadership (for technical leaders).
 He created the Entrepreneurship & Technology area at the #1 public university in the world.

 For Detailed biographic information: